danielnoam/portfolio/content/games/2d-platformer/content.md

 "2D Platformer" is a project developed for my second-semester school project to learn and expand skills.
 It features fluid movement mechanics including wall-jumping and dashing, complemented by systems like coyote time and jump buffering.

-Players navigate through meticulously crafted levels filled with interactive elements such as soft platforms, crumbling surfaces, and portals, all supported by fine-tuned player movement and an adaptive camera.
+Players navigate through meticulously crafted levels filled with interactive elements such as soft platforms, and crumbling platforms, all supported by fine-tuned player movement and an adaptive camera.

 </div>